TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 f) Determination and Record of Emergency Procurement

 1) Determination.
-The CPO or SPO responsible for procurement shall make a written determination stating the basis for an emergency procurement and for the selection of the particular contractor.
-Such determinations shall be kept in the contract file with a copy sent promptly to the CPO.
+The Procurement Officer responsible for the procurement shall make a written determination stating the basis for an emergency procurement and for the selection of the particular contractor.
+The determination shall be kept in the contract file with a copy sent promptly to the CPO and the OAG PPCMB.

 2) Record.
-A record of each emergency procurement shall be made as soon as practicable and shall include the following information:
+A record of each emergency procurement shall be filed by the CPO with the OAG PPCMB within 10 days after the procurement, and shall include the following information:

 A) the vendor's name;